 Workplace injuries usually fall into one of two categories:

-- A sudden, traumatic event such as a motor vehicle accident, an accident involving tools or equipment, an explosion or a fall injury occurring at work.
+Acute injury: A sudden, traumatic event such as an automobile accident, an accident involving tools or equipment, an explosion or a fall injury occurring at work.
 Construction accidents typically fall under this category.
 Lifting injuries affecting health care workers and industrial workers are also sometimes sudden events.
-An injured worker is usually eligible for workers’ compensation benefits, including medical treatment and temporary disability benefit.
-Also, and in most cases, a worker is entitled to a monetary award for permanent functional loss, effecting your working ability and/or your normal daily activities.
+An injured worker is usually eligible for workers’ compensation benefits, including medical treatment and temporary disability benefits.
+In most cases, a worker is also entitled to a monetary award for permanent functional loss, affecting your working ability and/or your normal daily activities.

-- An occupational disease occurring over time, including repetitive stress injuries.
+Chronic or cumulative injury/illness: An occupational disease occurring over time, including repetitive stress injuries.
 Workers whose work activities have taken place inside moldy buildings may become disabled as a result of “sick building syndrome.”
-Exposures to asbestos dust could cause asbestosis or other pulmonary diseases after years of exposure.
+Exposure to asbestos dust could cause asbestosis or other pulmonary diseases after years of exposure.
 Exposure to carcinogens at work could cause serious or fatal illnesses as well.

-Both examples are workers’ compensation cases – those triggered by single-event injuries and those involving occupational stress and strain or diseases.
-Our workers’ compensation lawyers help injury victims throughout the State of New Jersey and often take on extremely challenging cases.
+Both examples are workers’ compensation cases – those triggered by traumatic, single-event injuries and those involving occupational stress and strain or diseases.
+Our workers’ compensation lawyers help victims of both types of cases throughout the State of New Jersey and often take on extremely challenging cases.

-If we represent you, our attorney fees will only be collected if we obtain benefits for you at the conclusion of your case and are determined by the Judge of Workers’ Compensation.
+If we represent you, our attorney’s fees will be collected only if we obtain benefits for you at the conclusion of your case.
 In most cases, the workers’ compensation carrier is responsible for paying most of the counsel fee.

 Discuss your workplace injury with an experienced workers’ compensation lawyer.
 All initial consultations are free.
 Call 856-528-7991 or send us an email to schedule.